 - Other small fixes in label formatting and performance (thanks to all the users who reported them).

 - We fixed an incompatibility with Inkscape (a popular free vector editor) file format, which made it impossible using it to design/edit maps for Synoptic Panel.
-Now this is possible and, if you keep reading, you will see a simple tutorial on this.
+Now this is possible, read more here.

 - We added the option to display/change borders of the areas of your maps.

 - We implemented a better contrast handling that allows the data labels to automatically color based on the below background color.